streetsata/streetsata/README.md

 ## 🔭 I'm currently working on

-- My old projects
-- Restaurant Recommendation App (React-Native)
+- Authentication with JWT and Angular (ASP .Net + Angular)
-- Mobile + Desktop Spotify Clone (Working on it soon...)
+- RealTimeCharts (Working on it soon...)
-- My next blog
-- My CSS skill

 ## 🌱 I'm currently learning

-- 📱 React Native
-- Firebase
-- React Context API
+- How to Deploy ASP.NET Core Web API to Kubernetes Cluster on Azure
+- ASP.NET Core Authentication with JWT and Angular
-- Styled Components
+- Angular
+- RealTimeCharts with SignalR, ASP.NET Core and Angular

 ## 💼 Technical Skills